-Information avoidance often accompanies motivated beliefs given that being exposed to information can threaten beliefs (Bénabou and Tirole, 2011; Golman et al., 2017).
-Oster et al. (2013) show that patients at risk of having Huntington disease, an incurable hereditary disease, rarely choose to get tested which allows them to maintain optimistic beliefs.
-More closely related, Dana et al. (2007) as well as Grossman and Van der Weele (2017) design variations of the dictator game and observe in the lab that dictators often avoid information about the consequence on others of their upcoming decision.
-They argue this allows the dictators to act self-servingly, while decreasing their moral discomfort, given they were (willfully) unaware of the consequences.
-Observers also judge as less antisocial dictators who decide to be uninformed and act antisocially compared to those who decide to be informed and act antisocially.
-This suggests that being uninformed, even if voluntarily, plays an exculpatory role.
+Information avoidance often accompanies motivated beliefs given that being exposed to information can threaten beliefs or require a change of behavior (Bénabou and Tirole, 2011; Golman et al., 2017).
+Oster et al. (2013) show that patients at risk of having Huntington disease, an incurable hereditary disease, not always choose to get tested which allows them to maintain optimistic beliefs.
+A set of works demonstrates information avoidance concerning pro-social decisions (Bartling et al., 2014; Dana et al., 2007; Grossman and Van der Weele, 2017; Larson and Capra, 2009).
+In variations of the dictator game decision makers often avoid information about the consequences on others of their upcoming decision and then act self-servingly.
+Observers also judge as less antisocial dictators who decide to be uninformed and act self-servingly compared to those who decide to be informed and act the same.
+These findings suggest that being uninformed, even if voluntarily, plays an exculpatory role, hence such behavior is also called willful ignorance or moral ignorance.